 - .1 Where a new distribution system is connecting to the existing system and where no means of connection is provided (stub, cap and valve) the connection will be made by cutting in a new tee and valve.
-The water main is to be disinfected and flushed as per the Supplementary Standard Specifications. - .2 Utilizing a tapping sleeve for a new system connection is permitted only with the approval of the Engineer where the magnitude of a service disruption makes cutting in a new tee impractical.
-In this situation the use of a tapping sleeve will only be approved when the pipe to be tapped is a minimum of one size increment larger than the connecting pipe.
-Additionally, all tapping is subject to visual inspection by Halifax Water Operations prior to tapping to confirm that the pipe structural condition is acceptable for tapping. - .3 All work associated with system extensions and connections to the Halifax Water distribution system are to be conducted in temperatures above zero degrees Celsius.
+The water main is to be disinfected and flushed as per the Supplementary Standard Specifications. - .2 All work associated with system extensions and connections to the Halifax Water distribution system are to be conducted in temperatures above zero degrees Celsius.
 The Engineer to approve the schedule.